top of page

 A film by Amy Hill korufilms.co.uk

 Beyond Vision: Black Country Women – A Spatial Sound Journey is an immersive, walking, spatial sound only, experience of Warley Woods.
-It places you into the body of a visually impaired woman, where you will listen to a story of joy from a woman from Sandwell Visually Impaired.
-The experience takes place in a Meta Quest VR headset, your vision will be restricted and you will be supported by a real-life, sighted guide.
+It places you into the body of a visually impaired person, and you will listen to a story of joy from a woman from Sandwell Visually Impaired.
+Beyond Vision flips the question from "how do we help blind people to see" to "how do visually impaired and blind people already experience the world".

 “ it was just a brilliant way to show people how people with a vision impairment experience the world”